neoforged/.github/primers/1.22/index.md

 Gizmos.point(Vec3.ZERO, 0, 5f);
 ```

-Calling `addGizmo` returns a `GizmoProperties`, which sets some properties for when the element is drawn. `GizmoProperties` provides three methods:
+Calling `addGizmo` returns a `GizmoProperties`, which sets some properties for when the element is drawn, assuming that `GizmoCollector` is not a `NOOP`. `GizmoProperties` provides three methods:

 | Method             | Description                                                                     |
 |:------------------:|:--------------------------------------------------------------------------------|